My first couple of attempts to start my own business all failed. Yet, I did not give up and with my fourth attempt, I finally made my first million.

 The third time is the charme and I hence invested all my remaining savings and bought a beautiful Café in a business district in Bejing.

 The Lobby Café had around 200 m² and four young and nice employees.
-It was very well designed and equiped with comfortable, colorful furniture.
-The menue included the classic variations of italian coffee, such as Espresso, Americano, Cappuchino or Latte Machiato.
+It was very well designed and equipped with comfortable, colourful furniture.
+The menu included the classic variations of Italian coffee, such as Espresso, Americano, Cappucino or Latte Machiato.
 In addition, we also offered sandwiches, business lunch and dinner.
 However, when I took over there was almost no business at all.
 So something had to change.

-As business was now running well, I started to make plans to open a second coffe shop.
+As business was now running well, I started to make plans to open a second coffee shop.
 Unfortunately, at the same time another franchise coffee shop opened just across the street.
 It was three times bigger than mine and offered free coffee for the first three months.
 Naturally, this was the end.
-And again, I lost everthing and had to start from scratch.
+And again, I lost everything and had to start from scratch.